 “The late Principal Story, also a Yetholm Man, and a relative”.
 George Story (1747-1822) was the local schoolmaster and factor for the Wauchope estate as well as a Session Clerk for Robert Shirra’s church.
-His son the Rev Robert Story who was minister at Rosneath and who, in the 1851 census, gave his place of birth as Yetholm.
-His son, also Robert Story, born 1835, after a number of ministerial appointments moved in 1887 to the University of Glasgow as Professor of Church History and in 1898 became the Principal.
+His son the Rev Robert Story was minister at Rosneath and his son, also Robert Story, born 1835, after a number of ministerial appointments (including Rosneath) moved in 1887 to the University of Glasgow as Professor of Church History and in 1898 became the Principal.
 He died in 1907.
-(Wikipedia) So it may be that this is the aforementioned but again, I have not yet found the relationship to Sweet.
+(Wikipedia) But as yet I have not found the relationship to Sweet.

 “My grandsire, Thomas, came to Glasgow and became a manufacturer with his cousin ..
 Sweet, Copland & Co”.
 There is a case brought to the Edinburgh Courts of Session in 1786: Copland Sweet and Company Merchants in Glasgow pursued against Inglis and Gibson Merchants in Jamaica and John Gibson, Officer of Excise, late in Glasgow and now of Airdrie defenders.
 There are other references to the partnership pursuing debts in 1784.
 These cases indicate that the firm was in existence prior to 1784 and active in the trade with the West Indies.
 Later references appear as Hogg, Copland and Sweet, suggesting that Hogg was introduced as a partner, possibly after 1788.
 It appears to have had some trouble and all three partners were declared bankrupt in 1789.
 Thomas went on to be the Quartermaster, or Billet Master for the City of Glasgow from (at least) 1811 until1848.
 It is strange that Alexander Sweet does not mention this in this article, I know for a fact that he did know of Thomas’ employment.
 A William Copland married Jean Robertson (born 1759) in 1786, she was an Aunt to Catherine Robertson (1770 – 1832) , Thomas Sweet’s wife, and this is where the family connection mentioned in the article is confirmed.
 William Copland and Jean Robertson had a son, also William Copland (1788 to 1836) but I think it is the former who is the subject in this partnership.